inaimathi/langnostic/resources/posts/ai-multipliers.md

 I had a conversation earlier this week with a friend who is unconvinced that AI gives any kind of productivity multipliers at all.
 And he wasn't the only one who thought this in the conversation.
-And as of earlier this week, I've got an open source example of something I consider an example.
+And as of earlier this week, I've got a concrete, open source example of something that argues my case.

 ## [TrivialAI](https://github.com/inaimathi/trivialai)